What is a Boot Sector Virus?

 What is a Boot Sector Virus?:- Definition

-A charge sector contagion is a type of contagion that infects the charge sector of droopy disks or the Master Boot Record (MBR) of hard drives (some infect the charge sector of the hard drive rather than the MBR).
-The infected law runs when the system is boggled from an infect fragment but formerly load it’ll infect other droopy disks when view on the infected computer.
+A charge sector contagion is a type of contagion.
+That infects the charge sector of droopy disks or the Master Boot Record (MBR) of hard drives (some infect the charge sector of the hard drive rather than the MBR).
+The infected law runs when the system is boggling from an infecting fragment.
+But formerly load it’ll infect other droopy disks. when viewing on the infected computer.

-While charge sector contagions infect at the Memoir’s position, they use DOS commands to spread to other droopy disks.
+While charge sector contagions infect the Memoir’s position.
+Because They use DOS commands to spread to other droopy disks.
 For this reason, they began to vanish from the scene after the appearance of Windows 95 (which made little use of DOS instructions).
-Moment, there are programs known as “ bootkits” that write their law into the MBR in order to load it at the launch of the charging process and also conceal the conduct of malware running on Windows.
-Still, they aren’t design to infect removable media.
+Moment, there are programs known as “ boot kits”.
+They write their law into the MBR to load it at the launch of the charging process. and conceal the conduct of malware running on Windows.
+Still, they aren’t designing to infect removable media.

-The only absolute criteria for a boot sector is that it must contain 0x55 and 0xAA as its last two bytes.
-If this signature is not present or is corrupt, the computer may display an error message and refuse to start.
+The only absolute criterion for a boot sector is that it must contain 0x55 and 0xAA as its last two bytes.
+If this signature is not present or is corrupt.
+The computer may display an error message and refuse to start.
 Problems with the sector may be due to physical drive corruption or the presence of a boot sector virus.

 For this reason, they began to vanish from the scene after the appearance of Windows 95 (which made little use of DOS instructions).
-Moment, there are programs known as “ bootkits” that write their law into the MBR in order to load it at the launch of the charging process and also conceal the conduct of malware running on Windows.
+Moment, there are programs known as “ boot kits”.
+They write their law into the MBR to load it at the launch of the charging process.
+They also conceal the conduct of malware running on Windows.
 Still, they aren’t designed to infect removable media.

 How Boot Sector Viruses are Spread and How to Get Rid of Them